 What You Need to Know About Estate Taxes

-Planning for what will happen to your wealth after you die is an important part of any financial plan, as uncomfortable as it might be to talk about it.
+Planning for what will happen to your wealth after you die is an important part of any financial plan, and estate taxes are at the top of that list.
 The main reason you need to plan ahead is so that you can guarantee that your money is going where you want it to go — namely, to the family members and philanthropic causes that matter to you.

 What you don’t want is to give up your entire estate to the federal government in the form of taxes.
 We like to tell our clients that the government already has a plan for what happens to your assets after you die — if you want something else to happen, you need to come up with a plan of your own.